 The term environment also refers to the relationships within populations of a species, the intraspecific dependency relationships.
 Population biology is, among other things, concerned with the study of this.

 Ecosystems can be divided into two mutually influencing components: the ecological community (the living or biotic part) and the biotope (the physico-chemical or abiotic part).
-When studying the environment as part of an ecosystem, a distinction can be made between biotic environmental factors – the organisms of other species that can affect life and a population and the other individuals of the same species – and abiotic environmental factors – external factors that have no biological origin.
+When studying the environment as part of an ecosystem, a distinction can be made between biotic environmental factors – the organisms of other species that can affect life and a population and the other individuals of the same species – and abiotic environmental factors – external factors that have no biological origin, as on this website.

 Among the abiotic environmental factors can be further distinguished:

 - climate: precipitation, humidity, temperature, day length and brightness, wind and wind strength

 - soil: mother rock, humus, soil type, groundwater, acidity, relief, slope and exposure

 - water: current, tides, salinity, electrical conductivity, trophy, saprobie, water depth, turbidity, transparency, wave action

 Biotic environmental factors involve intraspecific interaction, dependency relationships between individuals of different species, such as:

 Ecosystems and landscapes without significant human influence are called natural landscapes and wilderness.

 Man and his activities are the most predominant biotic environmental factors worldwide, because man adapts his environment to his needs and goals.
 These anthropogenic factors include dewatering, opening up, parceling, felling, mowing, grazing, working soil, cultivation.
 Areas where humans exert their direct or indirect influence are called cultural landscapes, such as agricultural areas (for example arable farming, horticulture, livestock farming, forestry), urban areas and industrial areas.